 For decades, the SAT has only offered testing dates during the traditional school year — October, November, December, January, March, May, and June.
-But starting this year, the SAT will be replacing its unpopular January test date with one in August.
+But starting this year, the SAT will be replacing its unpopular January test date with a new August SAT test date.

 Who should consider the August test date?